JackJey/privacy-sandcastle/services/ssp/README.md

-# SSP (Supply Side Platform) in Privacy Sandcastle
+# SSP (Supply Side Platform) in Privacy Sandbox Demos

 ## Intro

-This app is a demo of "SSP" party in Privacy Sandcastle world.
+This app is a demo of "SSP" party in Privacy Sandbox Demos world.

-Provides 3rd Party Tag for publisher who intends to display ads in their own site (`news` in Privacy Sandcastle).
+Provides 3rd Party Tag for publisher who intends to display ads in their own site (`news` in Privacy Sandbox Demos).

 ## How to use 3rd Party Tag